Chatterino/chatterino2/src/controllers/hotkeys/README.md

 ## Glossary

 Word                    | Meaning
 -----------------------------------------------------------------------------------------
 Shortcut                | `QShortcut` object created from a hotkey.
 Hotkey                  | Template for creating shortcuts in the right scopes.
 See [Hotkey object][hotkey.hpp].
 Scope                   | Place where hotkeys' actions are executed.
 Hotkey category         | Another name for scopes, as "scope" was a bad name to use in the UI.
 Action                  | Code that makes a hotkey do something.
+Keybinding or key combo | The keys you press on the keyboard to do something.

 ## Adding new hotkeys